jondowson/python_scripts/README.md

 **prerequisites**

-* dse python driver is installed on both opscenter nodes.
+* dse python driver is installed on both Opscenter nodes.
 * necessary authentication is setup for the driver to talk to the Opscenter storage cluster.
 * the Opscenter service is managing the metrics for the Opscenter storage cluster.
 * --> during a fail over event, the passive server will reach out and update the 'address.yaml' of every agent.